Screening and Diagnosis | Personalized Treatment

 Personalized Melanoma Treatment

 Malignant melanoma of the skin has the fastest rising incidence of any cancer in the United States.
-Melanoma is the less common form of skin cancer, has a higher chance of spread than the more common skin cancer.
-While melanoma treatment options remain limited, Kellogg Cancer Center's multidisciplinary melanoma program offers the depth and breadth of experience to utilize complicated new therapeutics.
+This disease has a higher chance of spreading than other forms of skin cancer.
+While melanoma treatment options remain limited, Kellogg Cancer Center's multidisciplinary melanoma program offers the depth and breadth of experience necessary to utilize photographic screening, minimally invasive surgery and advanced immunotherapy options.
 NorthShore also treats other rare forms of skin cancer, including Merkel cell carcinoma.

 For patients with late stage melanoma, NorthShore is one of the few institutions in the region to offer immunotherapy with high-dose bolus Interleukin-2 therapy and Ipilimumab.
-The administration of Interleukin-2 is extremely complex, and NorthShore has the requirements of both highly knowledgeable oncologists and Intensive Care Unit (ICU) staff.
+The administration of Interleukin-2 is extremely complex, and NorthShore has the requirements of both highly knowledgeable oncologists and a specialized nursing staff.

 Recently, the Federal Drug Administration (FDA) approved several drugs for patients who have specific mutations in the BRAF and related genes.
 NorthShore’s Molecular Pathology Department is one of the few programs testing for this mutation on-site, allowing for very quick implementation of this lifesaving drug.

-Personalized melanoma treatment and multimodal strategies combining surgery, chemotherapy, radiation therapy and sophisticated medications often are used to ensure optimal outcomes for patients with melanoma.
+Personalized melanoma treatment and multimodal strategies combining surgery, chemotherapy, radiation therapy and sophisticated medications may be used in combination to ensure optimal outcomes for patients with more advanced disease.

-In some cases, melanoma may spread or recur within an arm or leg, which can be painful or disfiguring and pose the threat of spreading to other parts of the body.
-NorthShore has one of only a few physicians in the country who perform complex isolated limb perfusions and isolated limb infusions to treat patients with these melanoma symptoms.
-This procedure saves patients from amputation and helps control tumors that otherwise might spread beyond the affected limb.
+In some cases, melanoma may spread or recur within an arm or leg, which can be painful or disfiguring and poses the threat of spreading to other organs.
+NorthShore has one of only a few programs in the country that performs complex isolated limb perfusions and isolated limb infusions to provide effective therapy for these difficult presentations.
+These procedures offer excellent response rates while avoiding radical or disfiguring surgery.

 NorthShore’s highly trained specialists also are able to perform stereotactic radiosurgery and laser thermal ablation for patients with brain metastases—cases in which melanoma has spread to the brain.
 These advanced melanoma treatment options allow neurosurgical experts teamed with radiation oncologists to precisely target various tumors in hard-to-reach areas of the brain where conventional surgery is not an option.